reactjs/react.dev/content/blog/2022-03-08-react-18-upgrade-guide.md

     * Effect setup code runs
 ```

-For more information, see the Working Group posts for [Adding Strict Effects to Strict Mode](https://github.com/reactwg/react-18/discussions/19) and [How to Support Strict Effects](https://github.com/reactwg/react-18/discussions/18).
+For more information, see the Working Group posts for [Adding Reusable State to StrictMode](https://github.com/reactwg/react-18/discussions/19) and [How to support Reusable State in Effects](https://github.com/reactwg/react-18/discussions/18).

 ## Configuring Your Testing Environment